 Goddamn Bats: The red demons.
 Though they only appear in one part of the game — specifically, the deeper areas of the Womb Level with floating mouths in the background — they nastily disable your effects upon contact and add a little to the corruption meter, not to mention there are a lot in said areas.
 In the endgame, though, they become even worse.
 They're just about everywhere at this point in the game, they slowly wear Rust down, move erratically, and have an annoying habit of speeding up when they have a clear path to Rust.
 On the other hand, they make certain spots that normally had Kaibutsu easier as they replace a lot of them, meaning Rust can just tank the damage and move on.
 Except that if you touch too many, you explode in a bloody mess!

 Iron Woobie: Sabitsuki is obviously very disturbed and damaged, but she still manages to shoulder a lot of suffering, past and present.
 She is also commonly interpreted as a Stoic Woobie.

 Some of Oreko's interactions with Sabitsuki, as well as the existence of the Friendship Meter, are interpreted as this.

 One could conclude that Sabitsuki herself is a lesbian from the vast amount of feminine imagery and ratio of feminine to masculine NPCs found in-game.

 Memetic Mutation: Smile and potassium.Explanation Originates from "wwww.wav", a sound file with a recording of an almost inaudible voice, that plays when you try to attack Smile in his house.
-Someone on Tumblr interpreted the voice to be saying "potassium", thus giving birth to the meme.
+Someone interpreted the voice to be saying "potassium", thus giving birth to the meme.

 Nausea Fuel: All over the place.
 The deeper levels of the body area, the Viscera effect, the Dying Girls and Bloody Room events are a few of the most prominent examples.